opus-research/jgit/Documentation/technical/reftable.md

 ### Obj index

-The obj index stores the abbreviation from the last entry for every obj block in the file, enabling constant O(1) disk seeks for all lookups.
+The obj index stores the abbreviation from the last entry for every obj block in the file, enabling reduced disk seeks for all lookups.
 It is formatted exactly the same as the ref index, but refers to obj blocks.

 The obj index should be present if obj blocks are present, as obj blocks should only be written in larger files.